 Ucluelet is considering allowing the use of RV’s for temporary housing in the summer

 Suggestion that the idea of employer supported housing is a fertile topic for discussion in the future.
+HICEEC suggested that housing, or contributions in lieu, would be appropriate.

 It was noted that the Coop has had hiring challenges for the new Manager due to lack of affordable housing and that in the past, the Thatch provided staff housing and Ford Cove currently does so.
+KR Addition to minutes, Note: As does Sea Breeze, Fossil Beach, Lerena, Bradsdadland, Middle Mountain Meadery, Tribune Bay Outdoor Education Centre, Tribune Bay Campsite, & Heron Rocks Campsite, and farm WOOFERS.
 Hornby Island Housing

 The following announcement was screen shared: